 After all this hiding and avoiding, has the bully still found you?
 If so, here’s what you need to do:

-it is difficult to be brave when a person scares you, but it is a battle you have to fight, a problem you have to deal with.
+It is difficult to be brave when a person scares you, but it is a battle you must fight, a problem you must deal with.
 Once you start acting brave, you will begin to feel it.
 Stand firm and make them feel that they don’t care.
 You can also verbally crush them with some great comebacks.

 Don’t let them get to you

 A bully’s primary purpose is to make you feel bad about yourself.
 But if you feel good about yourself, they can’t do that.
 So, how can you feel better about yourself?
 Perhaps you can be more fit.
 Hit the gym, do some cardio, skip junk food and reduce your Netflix consumption.
-You can take a bully’s words and use them to impact you negatively or positively.
+You can use a bully’s words to impact you negatively or positively.

 You can hide away in your bedroom and eat unhealthy fast food as much as you like, but at the end of the day, it will make you feel bad about yourself.
-If you feel weak, a mean kid will sense that energy and bully you.
+A mean kid will sense that energy and bully you if you feel weak.
 But if you are confident and in good shape, you will not be an easy target for them.

 Also, try to shower first thing in the morning.
 Maybe add some exercise before that.
 Dress up well and look your best.
 A bully won’t stand a chance against you with their ugly personality.